Email and Digital Marketing

 How long does it take?

-A staged email will generally send to your contact list within 24-48 hours, depending on the email results.
+A staged email is generally sent to your contact list within 24-48 hours, depending on the email's results.
 There are times, however, when this process may take longer.
 The decision to release all of your email communication is up to the Constant Contact Compliance Team.

 What will the result be?